 Drafting a memorandum of understanding outlining the agreements the couple has made.

-Even though our mediators are attorneys, under Washington ethical rules they should not act as both neutral mediator and attorney in the same case, but we can recommend outside attorneys to assist the parties with this step if they do not already have attorneys they have been working with.
+Even though our mediators are attorneys, under Washington ethical rules they should not act as both neutral mediators and attorneys in the same case, but we can recommend outside attorneys to assist the parties with this step if they do not already have attorneys they have been working with.